 Amazon link: Miracle Botanicals Australian Tea Tree Oil.

-Eight – Pure Body Naturals
+Nine – Pure Body Naturals

 This product also hits the dizzying heights of 45% terpinen-4-ol, but its cineole content is unconfirmed.
 Pure Body Naturals tea tree oil gets every other characteristic correct, being steam distilled, pure, chemical free, and featuring both an amber glass bottle and a glass dispenser.
 Therefore we can judge it to be almost the very greatest tea tree oil an acne patient could purchase.